alexpetros/unplannedobsolescence.com/content/blog/behavior-belongs-in-html.md

 Instead of adding new messages in JavaScript, you write them on the input itself.
 That's better, for a couple reasons:
 * The code is legible.
 Where is the "input too short" message defined?
-In `tooShortMessage`.
+In `too-short-messsage`.
 * The [behavior is local](https://htmx.org/essays/locality-of-behaviour/).
 It's impossible *not* to see that someone changed the message, and where they did it.
 * The logic can be trivially re-used on different inputs